 PEP offers an interactive five lesson mental health syllabus, covering basic mental health awareness, stigma and discrimination, staying well, seeking help and supporting friends.
 The lessons are offered to Year 7 students or equivalent (Peer Learners), with each student receiving their own printed workbook to complete.

-The syllabus is delivered by Peer Educators – older students who are trained and supported by the school staff leading the project.
+The syllabus is delivered by Peer Educators – older students in Year 10 and upwards (or equivalent) – who are trained and supported by the school staff leading the project.
 Each Peer Educator will receive a printed handbook alongside the lesson slides.